-MUT 1131 Music Theory I

-MUT 1132 Music Theory II

-MUT 2201 Advanced Music Theory I

-MUT 2202 Advanced Music Theory II

-MUL 2203 Music of the Western World I and

-MUL 2204 Music of the Western World II

-or MUL 2231 Heritage of AfricanAmerican Music I and MUL 2232 Heritage

-of African-American Music II

-MUT 3310 Form & Analysis

-MUS 1201 Piano Proficiency Exam

-In addition to the theory requirements, basic

-musicianship skills (MUS 1204) must be

-satisfied prior to taking Music courses at the

-Three 2000-level+ electives in Music History Eight hours of aural skills (as needed for proficiency)

-3000 level or higher.
+MUT 1131 Music Theory I MUT 1132 Music Theory II MUT 2201 Advanced Music Theory I MUT 2202 Advanced Music Theory II MUL 2203 Music of the Western World I and MUL 2204 Music of the Western World II or MUL 2231 Heritage of African-American Music I and MUL 2232 Heritage of African-American Music II MUT 3310 Form & Analysis MUS 1201 Piano Proficiency Exam In addition to the theory requirements, basic musicianship skills (MUS 1204) must be satisfied prior to taking Music courses at the 3000 level or higher.
+Three 2000-level+ electives in Music History Eight hours of aural skills (as needed for proficiency) Six hours of piano (as needed for proficiency) Eight hours of applied music lessons, one major instrument preferred Participation in a Department musical performance group each semester in residence Attendance at a minimum of five (5) departmentally sponsored concerts or recitals per semester MUS 4205 Capstone - One public recital A major research project culminating in a paper will be required.
+This project may be associated with either the recital or one of the Music History courses.
+Six of the eight credits in applied music lessons must be on the student's major instrument or voice.
+The three semesters prior to and including the semester of the senior recital must include applied study on the major instrument (the instrument of the recital).
+Transfer students must complete four of the eight required applied credits in their program on their major instrument and perform their senior recitals at McDaniel College.
+Recommended Courses: